 Dr. Jason E. Goldsick is Research Associate Professor of Emergency Medicine and Director of the Statistics & Methods Core of the University of Michigan Injury Prevention Center.
 Trained as a statistician, Dr. Goldstick is a quantitative substance use and violence researcher, and is currently PI or Co-I on nine substance-use-related projects.
 His primary research interests focus on three areas: a) social epidemiology of substance use in violence, with particular focus on spatial and longitudinal trends in those factors, and how spatially and temporally proximate conditions modulate risk factor effects; b) prospective clinical prediction of future outcomes, such as substance use disorder or violent injury; and c) evaluating substance use and violence intervention effects, with particular focus on multi-behavioral interventions and treatment effect mediators and moderators.
 He currently has an R03 from NIAAA, and is a Co-Investigator on numerous other grants.

-Dr. Goldstick has been a quantitative mentor to three T32 postdoctoral fellows and one graduate student, and has been the primary mentor to one postdoctoral fellow, and two students.
-As a mentoring faculty member in the T32 training program, he will offer quantitative and substance mentoring to fellows as needed.
+Dr. Goldstick has been a quantitative mentor to several T32 postdoctoral fellows and one graduate student, and has been the primary mentor to one postdoctoral fellow, and two students.
+As a mentoring faculty member in the T32 training program, he offers quantitative and substance mentoring to fellows as needed.

-Dr. Hardee is now supported by a NIAAA-funded K01 award, "Sex differences in the neural mechanisms of brief interventions for binge drinking”.
+Dr. Hardee recieved a NIAAA-funded K01 award, "Sex differences in the neural mechanisms of brief interventions for binge drinking”.
 Her other main research interests include the effects of marijuana in the brain, including the risk and consequences of marijuana use on executive control functions, as well as the association between addictive-like eating and brain function.
-She has been active in mentoring undergraduate and graduate students, and is a secondary co-mentor for Sarah Brislin, Ph.D., a current T32 postdoc.
+She has been active in mentoring undergraduate and graduate students, and post-doctoral fellows.

 Dr. Allison Lin is Assistant Professor of Psychiatry, an addiction psychiatrist at the Ann Arbor VA, and a Research Investigator at the VA HSR&D Center for Clinical Management Research.
 She will participate in the mentorship of post-doctoral fellows in this training program, providing addiction health services research mentorship informed by clinical experiences in addiction treatment.
 Dr. Lin graduated from MIT with a BS in Economics and Chemical Engineering, received her MD from Yale, and completed her psychiatry residency and addiction psychiatry clinical and research fellowship at the Addiction Center at University of Michigan.